Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 repositories for each of the assigned course projects.
 Repositories include completion- and submission-specific instructions via `README` files.
-Many of these operations feature using GitHub's tagging mechanism to release PDFs of your proposal with versions that adhere to the course's semantic versioning standard.
+Many of these operations feature using GitHub's tagging mechanism to release PDFs of your content with versions that adhere to the course's semantic versioning standard.
 Students are invited to create and share their own GitHub repositories for the source code, documentation, and data sets connected with their senior comprehensive project.